sommerfeld-io/inspec-profiles/profiles/container-essentials/README.md

-# Profile `linux-essentials`
+# Profile `container-essentials`

-The `linux-essentials` profile ensures all physical and virtual machines comply with the same foundational set of rules.
+The `container-essentials` profile ensures all Docker images comply with the same foundational set of rules.

-> :zap: **Note**: This profile is intended to run against our infrastructure and is not designed for public use.
-It may contain checks that are specific to our environment and may not be applicable to other systems.

 Add a dependency to the `inspec.yml` file: